 I have used GenerateBlocks to create a travel site’s homepage.
-I use the Container, Grid, Headline, Buttons blocks to design a hero section with a big background image and other sections of the front page.
+I use the Container, Grid, Headline, and Buttons blocks to design a hero section with a big background image and other sections of the front page.

 You can access the full documentation at

 docs.generateblocks.com, the in-depth knowledge base including the Blocks, Components, and Block Editor section.